its-a-maxi/ft_containers/README.md

 _42 Project_

 After learning the bases of CPP in the previous project, CPP modules, we were ready to confront a more complex project, _ft_containers_.
-The project consisted of replicating various types of containers present on C++ STL with almost all of their functionalities.
+The project consisted of replicating various types of containers present on C++98 STL with all of their functionalities.

 ### Subject